Pasque Flower

 Niobe: Deep burgundy/red, large flowers

-Sweet Autumn: Small but MANY fragrant white flowers in late Summer/Fall.
+Sweet Autumn: (paniculata) Small but MANY fragrant white flowers in late Summer/Fall.
 This variety will happily bloom in shade

 Plumbago